 The weight should be cleaned to the shoulders.
 The lifter can take the weight from stands either pulling the bar up or rolling it across to find the clean position at the chest When the lifter is motionless with the arms bent and the bar resting on the chest in line with the clavicle, the referee will signal the lifter to press.
 The lifter will then extend the arms, pressing out the bar to full extension.
 The bar should not lower at any point during the press, the lifter must not alter body position at all.
 When the lifter has completed the lift, arms fully extended and the weight held fixed, the referee will give the command to replace the bar.
-An incline bench may be used for stability, also a waist strap if needed.
+An incline bench may be used for stability (set an angle no less than 50 degrees from horizontal with the torso remaining at same angle), also a waist strap if needed.
 There is no ruling on the position of the lifters feet.
 The bar may be handed to the lifter at chest height.

-1 Failure to comply with rules for the Clean

-2 Failure to assume the upright position prior to the press signal, (bar on the chest level with the clavicles)

-- 3 Starting to press before the signal. - 4 Lowering the bar after the press signal to gain momentum. - 5 Failure to press in one continuous motion, and uneven extension of the arms. - 7 Any twisting of the trunk or rotating during the press. - 8 Failure to attain the finish position, body upright, arms extended. - 9 Replacing the bar before the referees signal, or dropping the bar after the signal.
+- 1 Failure to comply with rules for the Clean - 2 Failure to assume the upright position prior to the press signal, (bar on the chest level with the clavicles) - 3 Starting to press before the signal. - 4 Lowering the bar after the press signal to gain momentum. - 5 Failure to press in one continuous motion, and uneven extension of the arms. - 7 Any twisting of the trunk or rotating during the press. - 8 Failure to attain the finish position, body upright, arms extended. - 9 Replacing the bar before the referees signal, or dropping the bar after the signal.